LastOfOurs/Last-mvp/loo-contract/README.md

 $ truffle migrate
 ```

-Log into Console, Mint new Tokens and Get TokenMetadata:
+Log into Console, Play around with Minting new Tokens and Trying to Get TokenMetadata:
 ```
 $ truffle console
 > Loo.deployed().then((inst)=>{loocontract = inst})